weblabdeusto/weblablib/docs/source/quickstart.rst

    $ export FLASK_DEBUG=1
    $ export FLASK_APP=laboratory.py
-   $ flask fake-new-user
+   $ flask weblab fake new

 This fakes a request from WebLab-Deusto, creating a new user.
 By default, it opens a session your default web browser (check `more information on how thisworks <https://docs.python.org/2/library/webbrowser.html>`_ if it uses a web browser you don't want).
 You can avoid this by adding ``--dont-open-browser``.

-As you see, you will end in http://localhost:5000/ but with a working valid WebLab-Deusto session. ``fake-new-user`` uses some default parameters, that you can change:
+As you see, you will end in http://localhost:5000/ but with a working valid WebLab-Deusto session. ``weblab fake new`` uses some default parameters, that you can change:

 .. code-block:: shell

-   $ flask fake-new-user --help
+   $ flask weblab fake new --help
-   Usage: flask fake-new-user [OPTIONS]
+   Usage: flask weblab fake new [OPTIONS]

      Create a fake WebLab-Deusto user session.